College Vaccine Checklist

 Many schools don’t require, but recommend the following vaccines:

 Human papillomavirus (HPV)

 The HPV vaccine protects against common strains of the human papillomavirus that causes genital warts.
-These warts can eventually lead to cancer.
 This vaccine is now recommended for men and women up to the age of 26 years.

 Average cost: $205 (out of pocket cost, assuming no insurance coverage)

 The hepatitis A vaccine prevents infection with the hepatitis A virus.
 It attacks the liver and spreads when people do not wash their hands after using the restroom.
 Hepatitis A can cause liver failure and death.
 The hepatitis A vaccine is recommended for anyone who uses illegal drugs, has chronic liver disease or expects to have close personal contact with others when traveling abroad.